What Is A Water Softener And How Do They Work?

 How Do Water Softener Valves Work?

-Benefits Of An Electronic Water Softener:
+Benefits Of An Electronic Water Softener Valve:

 - Programmable to a specific water hardness